 4. Stay Close to Friends and Family

-Having healthy relationships is an important part of maintaining one’s mental and emotional health.
+Having healthy relationships is important to maintaining one’s mental and emotional health.
 Not only do friends and family offer support when you are struggling, but human connection is essential.
-In fact, some people go as far as to say addiction is the opposite of connection, and that human connection is one factor that helps prevent addiction.
+In fact, some people go as far as to say addiction is the opposite of connection and that human connection is one factor that helps prevent addiction.
 Humans are social creatures.
 Being able to lean on your friends and family for support is far better than turning to drugs or alcohol.

 5. Practice Self-Care

-Self-care is something so simple, but so easy to neglect.
+Self-care is something so simple but so easy to neglect.
 It doesn’t have to be a lavish day at the spa or an extravagant vacation.
 Self-care comes down to treating the mind, body, and spirit well.
 It means eating a nutritious diet, getting enough exercise, and taking time to relax or meditate.
-It’s easy to get caught up in the rush of everyday life, but it’s important to slow down and make sure you’re taking care of yourself.
+It’s easy to get caught up in the rush of everyday life, but it’s important to slow down and ensure you’re taking care of yourself.
 If you don’t practice self-care, life can get overwhelming.
-However, by taking care of yourself, you will ensure that your mind and body is as healthy as it can possibly be – eliminating the desire to abuse substances.
+However, by taking care of yourself, you will ensure that your mind and body are as healthy as possible.
+This eliminates the desire to abuse substances.

 Need Help?
 It’s Not Too Late

 If you or a loved one is suffering from addiction, it’s not too late.
-Asking for help is the first step towards a better life.
-After seeking treatment, you will be able to apply these tools to your life to help prevent future relapse and stay healthy.
+Asking for help is the first step toward a better life.
+After seeking treatment, you can apply these tools to help prevent future relapse and stay healthy.
 Contact us today to get started on the road to recovery.